TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/CoreWizardScripts/Index.rst

 .. _core-wizards-table:

-wizard\_table.php
+Table wizard
-"""""""""""""""""
+""""""""""""

-The tables wizard is used typically with the Content Elements, type "Table".
+The table wizard is used typically with the Content Elements, type "Table".
 It allows to edit the code-like configuration of the tables with a visual editor.